corrnel/hello-world/README.md

 # hello-world

-This github rep would consist of different types of Hello World in multiple Programming languages.
-We plan to hit around 30+ programming languages used to print out "Hello World".
+All hello-world messages in different programming languages

 # Sources